-This program will be known as the Bachelor of Environmental Science/Bachelor of Environment and Society in 2016.
+Bachelor of Environmental Science/Bachelor of Environment and Society

-All programs are delivered in English.
-You will have access online and digital resources through the myRMIT student portal.
+Many subjects have a strong online presence to supplement class-based work, and you will have access to online and digital resources through the myRMIT student portal.

-Students participate in a formal 20-day work placement in the final semester of the degree.
-RMIT assists students to find work placements, which are often paid, at a variety of environmental and related organisations, including:
+You'll participate in a formal 20-day work placement in the final semester of your degree.
+RMIT assists you to find work placements at a variety of environmental and related organisations, including:

 - Environment Protection Authority (EPA)